Introduction

 - a coherent hardware identity

-- a documented modular roadmap
+- a documented modular direction

 - a practical interaction stack